Family Feud: 1976–1985

-At the halfway point of the 1984-85 television season, the fate of Feud still had yet to be determined.
-While ABC had yet to confirm its stance, it would eventually decide not to renew its contract with Goodson to air the daytime series once it expired in the spring of 1985.
+At the halfway point of the 1984-85 television season, it was not clear if either edition of the series would continue beyond the end of the broadcast year.
+ABC would eventually decide not to renew its contract to continue the daytime Feud beyond June 1985.
 Viacom, meanwhile, was considering renewing the syndicated series and contacted Dawson to see what he wanted to do.
-Dawson told the syndicator that he would be willing to do one final season of thirty-nine weeks or of episodes and then "be done with it" when the season concluded in 1986.
+Dawson told the syndicator that he would be willing to do one final season of thirty-nine weeks of episodes and then "be done with it" when the season concluded in 1986.
 Dawson then waited to hear back from Viacom, expecting a contract offer once they reconnected.

 However, a decision by a core group of stations forced a change in course.
-When they syndicated Feud began in 1977, NBC was one of the first station ownership groups to buy the game show.
+When the syndicated Feud began in 1977, NBC was one of the first station ownership groups to buy the game show.
 Since then, its owned and operated stations all aired Feud in their Prime Time Access timeslots.
 With the recent downturn in ratings, though, NBC decided that it would drop the syndicated series from its stations at the end of the season if it was renewed.
 Instead of trying to find new affiliates in those markets, feeling that the ratings decline would only worsen, Viacom decided to cut their losses and shortly thereafter informed Dawson that they were not renewing Feud for another year; Viacom made this official at the 1985 NATPE convention in January.

-The ABC series, which had already been cancelled, came to an end on June 14, 1985.
+The ABC series came to an end on June 14, 1985.
 The final week was taped a month prior, on May 16.
-Newspapers via Associated Press reported that this version was slated to end on June 28.
-However, for reasons undisclosed, it ended two weeks prior to that instead.
+Newspapers via Associated Press reported that this version was originally expected to end on June 28, 1985, however, ABC instead decided to end the show two weeks prior; it is unknown why this occurred.
 The syndicated version aired its last new episode on May 17, 1985, with reruns of the final season continuing until September of that year.
 Although first-run episodes were no longer airing, Viacom offered a "best of" package of reruns to stations for the 1985-86 season; the package was withdrawn from syndication at the end of the season.